williamhe101/Hugo-Portfolio/content/home/accomplishments.md

   - certificate_url:
   date_end: "2022-02-19"
   date_start: "2022-01-17"
-  description: Gain the knowledge on how to excel as a business professional in one of the fastest growing industries in the world.
+  description: Gain knowledge on how to excel as a business professional in one of the fastest-growing industries in the world.
 Understand how 5G can optimize your business objectives.
   organization: Qualcomm
   organization_url: https://www.qualcommwirelessacademy.com/
   title: Qualcomm Fundamentals of Cellular Communication and 5G Certificate